davidekunno93/Routewise-FrontEnd/README.md

-text input boxes - white text
-sign in error
+Xtext input boxes - white text sign in error
-sign up error
+Xsign up error
 catch error for emails already in use
+Xget w/Kate to sort out auth
+>>>>>Kate's db's only allow uids that have already been authenticated